lofar-astron/factor/docs/source/tips.rst

 Match the number of chunks to the number of cores
 -------------------------------------------------
 To maximize CPU usage, the number of chunks should be evenly divisible by the number of available cores.
-Adjust the :term:`chunk_size` parameter to obtain the desired number of chunks.
+Adjust the :term:`chunk_size_sec` parameter to obtain the desired number of chunks.

 Use the ram drive